 Dispute Resolution Services

 Page: 1

-Residential Tenancy Branch

-Office of Housing and Construction Standards
+Residential Tenancy Branch Office of Housing and Construction Standards

 DECISION

-Dispute Codes: OPR, MNR, MNDC, FF
+Dispute Codes: OPR, MNR

 Introduction

-This hearing dealt with an application by the landlord pursuant to the Residential Tenancy Act for an order of possession and for a monetary order for unpaid rent, utilities and the filing fee.
+This hearing dealt with an application by the landlord pursuant to the Residential Tenancy Act for an order of possession and for a monetary order for unpaid rent.

-The landlord served the notice of hearing on the tenant on May 09, 2014 in person.
+The landlord's witness testified that he had served the notice of hearing on the tenant on July 11, 2014, in person.
 Despite having been served the notice of hearing, the tenant did not attend the hearing.
 The landlord attended the hearing and was given full opportunity to present evidence and make submissions.

 Issues to be decided

 Is the landlord entitled to an order of possession?
-Is the landlord entitled to a monetary order to recover unpaid rent and the filing fee?
+Is the landlord entitled to a monetary order to recover unpaid rent?

 Background and Evidence

-The tenancy started in April 2013.
-The current monthly rent is \$375.00 due in advance on the first of each month.
+The tenancy started in January 2014.
+The monthly rent is \$600.00 due in advance on the first of each month.

-The landlord testified that the tenant failed to pay rent for March and April 2014.
-On April 06, 2014, the landlord served the tenant with a notice to end tenancy for unpaid rent in the amount of \$750.00 plus \$200.00 for unpaid utilities.
+The landlord testified that the tenant failed to pay rent for March, April, May and June 2014.
+On June 24, 2014, the landlord served the tenant with a notice to end tenancy for unpaid rent in the amount of \$2,400.00.
 The tenant did not dispute the notice and continued to occupy the rental unit without paying rent.

-The tenant further failed to pay rent for May and June 2014 and at the time of the hearing, the tenant owed the landlord \$1,500.00 in unpaid rent plus \$200.00 for unpaid utilities.
+As of the date of the hearing the tenant also owes the landlord rent for July and August 2014.
+The landlord is applying for a monetary order for unpaid rent in the total amount of \$3,600.00.
+The landlord stated that a neighbour informed him that it appears as if the tenant has moved out.
+The landlord has also applied for an order of possession effective two days after service on the tenant.

 Page: 2

-The landlord is applying for a monetary order for this amount plus \$50.00 for the recovery of the filing fee.
-The landlord has also applied for an order of possession effective two days after service on the tenant.

 Analysis

 Based on the undisputed sworn testimony of the landlord, I accept the landlord's evidence in respect of the claim.
-The tenant received the notice to end tenancy on April 06, 2014 and did not pay outstanding rent nor did the tenant make application, pursuant to Section 46 to set aside the notice to end a residential tenancy, and the time to do so has expired.
+The tenant received the notice to end tenancy on June 24, 2014 and did not pay outstanding rent nor did the tenant make application, pursuant to Section 46 to set aside the notice to end a residential tenancy, and the time to do so has expired.

 In these situations, the Residential Tenancy Act provides that the tenant has been deemed to have accepted the end of the tenancy on the date set out in the Notice.
 Pursuant to section 55(2) I am issuing a formal order of possession effective two days after service on the tenant.
 The Order may be filed in the Supreme Court for enforcement.

-I find that the landlord is entitled to \$1,700.00 for unpaid rent and utilities.
-Since the landlord has proven his case, he is also entitled to the recovery of the filing fee of \$50.00.
-I grant the landlord an order under section 67 of the Residential Tenancy Act for the amount of \$1,750.00.
+I find that the landlord is entitled to \$3,600.00 for unpaid rent.
+I grant the landlord an order under section 67 of the Residential Tenancy Act for this amount.
 This order may be filed in the Small Claims Court and enforced as an order of that Court.

 Conclusion

-I grant the landlord an order of possession effective two days after service on the tenant and a monetary order in the amount of \$1,750.00.
+I grant the landlord an order of possession effective two days after service on the tenant and a monetary order in the amount of \$3,600.00.

 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

-Dated: June 26, 2014
+Dated: August 28, 2014

 Residential Tenancy Branch